ALDOPUTRA07/predicition_delivery_time/README.md

 This project is an API to get predictions.
 We can deploy it on the server and send data according to the format to the API, and the API will return the prediction results to the client.

 ## Next Step
-By monitoring the machine learning model, we can retrain it if the model starts to deteriorate.
+Based on monitoring the machine learning model, we can retrain it if the model starts to deteriorate.

 ## MLOPS Concepts
 <p align="center">